-Threaded with Grecian pavilions, Italian gardens, and groves of trees surrounding natural springs, a walk through Congress Park is a walk through time.
+Threaded with Grecian pavilions, Italian gardens, and groves of trees surrounding mineral springs, a walk through Congress Park is a walk through time.
 After exploring the grounds (don't miss the carousel!), head to the Country Corner Café on Church Street for a deliciously simple breakfast.
-While you’re there, grab a bottle of sparkling Saratoga water bottled from the natural springs nearby.
+While you’re there, grab a bottle of sparkling Saratoga water bottled from the springs nearby.

 12 pm: Hattie's

 This local restaurant with a storied past dates back to 1938.
 Hattie's is known for its fried chicken and even once won the Food Network's Fried Chicken Throwdown with Bobby Flay.
 Its original time-tested recipes for sides such as collard greens and macaroni and cheese add to the appeal.
 It's mainly a dinner joint but serves a popular brunch on weekends as well.

 1 pm: Museum round-up

 Photo Courtesy of www.saratoga.org Saratoga County Chamber of Commerce